Healthy Cooling Foods for Hot Summer Weather

 Some of you may notice that you may be able to tolerate some of these cold foods in the summer but not in the winter.
 That is because cooling/cold foods may be too cooling for cold yin constitutions during the winter months.
 During the summer or warm climates, weakened or yin constitutions generally warm up and one’s tolerance improves for the colder foods.
 Many yin or cold and weakened health conditions often can tolerate these cold foods in the heat of the summer months and not in the winter.

 Generally, raw fruits and vegetables, and cold temperature fluids and foods are considered cooling.
+For more on healing with food, see Foods For Depuration & Detoxification.
 Whether cooked or raw, certain foods are considered cold or cooling.

 Some of my favorite cooling foods to enjoy during the dry hot weather include: